ThamaraHessel/CPS2020/README.md

     ...
     sys.stdout.buffer.write(dec.encode(DECODE))
 ```
-A peculiarity that can be immediately noticeable is the *<* 255, because if we want to encode our message in ASCII extended[2], a G group smaller than this number would not allow us to do it.
+A peculiarity that can be immediately noticeable is the *<* 255, because if we want to encode our message in [ASCII extended](https://en.wikipedia.org/wiki/Extended_ASCII), a G group smaller than this number would not allow us to do it.
 The last string allows us to decrypt all characters including special its.
 ##### Key Generator
 The generation of the keys is quite simple and has some changes because we have chosen to implement a version without Hash function: there are the creation of more variables *y1,y2* because now we would have a vector d1 ...dk.
 ##### Encryption
 The *encrypt* function requires the incoming message, previously converted to , and by encoding it in G it passes it to the *chipertext* function which is the heart of the algorithm.
 It, like our [paper](https://link.springer.com/content/pdf/10.1007/BFb0055717.pdf) from which we refer, uses public and private keys to generate the hidden message.
 Letter by letter the *encription* is executed first, then the *chiper* function and finally this now encrypted letter is copied into a vector that will be finally printed our encrypted message.